theopn/theopn.github.io/content/writing/2023-07-22-vim-ui-select.md

 ## The Solution

 Of course not.
 To tackle this problem, I use `vim.ui.select()` and make a custom menu to bundle all these "often-used" features.
-And here's the code for this.
+Thoroughly read the following code and have them in your config file.

 ```lua
 --[[ create_select_menu()